 Weaker applications do not know who their target audience is, are unclear of what they want to achieve and focus only on the activity and not the changes or impact that will result from the project.

-We suggest that you have clear outcomes, outputs and impacts you are hoping to achieve.
-Additionally, it’s useful to include plans to ensure you will be engaging with the relevant knowledge users such as policy makers, clinicians and commissioners where relevant.
+We suggest that you clearly state the outcomes, outputs and impacts you are hoping to achieve.
+Additionally, it’s useful to include plans to ensure you will be engaging with the relevant recipients of your research, such as policy makers, clinicians and commissioners where relevant.

 Underestimating the lay summary section can really set your application back against the rest.
-As well as peer review, we send your lay summaries for review with our Research Network volunteers.
+As well as our Expert Review Panels, we send your lay summaries for review with our Research Network volunteers.

-Our volunteers all have personal experiences of dementia, living with the condition or as a carer or former carer.
+Our volunteers all have personal experiences of dementia, either living with the condition or as a carer or former carer.
 They often do not have a scientific background.
-Their comments and scores help decide whether your application is shortlisted.
+Their comments and scores help to decide whether your application is suitable for funding.

-After this stage, our Research Network grant advisory panels feed into the final funding decisions.
-The lay reviewers have a different perspective to the peer and Board reviewers and determine whether they think your research is of high priority to people affected by dementia.
+Our Research Network grant advisory panels feed directly into the final funding decisions.
+The lay reviewers have a different perspective to the Expert Review Panels and Board members, determining whether they think your research is of high priority to people affected by dementia.